randall-frank/mrt-source/heresy/content/pages/questions-and-help.rst

 I should also note that all of the assets from the game are now available publicly from github (https://github.com/randall-frank/heresy-assets).
 You might find some useful imagery there.

 BTW: if you happen to create such a template and are willing to contribute it to the project, please let us know.
-The ‘Isses’ section of the github repo is probably the best place for that.
+The ‘issues’ section of the github repo is probably the best place for that.